- Ruth Assefa, Program Coordinator

 - Wanda Buckner, Senior Finance & Human Resources Manager

 - Jack Clancy, Product Introduction & Access Coordinator

 - Jules Dasmariñas, Senior Program Manager - Monitoring, Evaluation & Learning

 - Emily de Lacy Donaldson, Program Manager for Product Introduction

 - Elizabeth Gardiner, Director of Product Introduction & Access

-- Anabel Gomez, Global Marketing Manager of Product Introduction and Access
+- Anabel Gomez, Global Marketing Manager of Product Introduction & Access

 - Deirdre Grant, Director: Program Coordination